kijiproject/kiji/kiji-rest/README.md

 ----------------------------

 The configuration.yml file (located in $KIJI\_REST\_HOME/conf/configuration.yml) is a YAML file used to configure the KijiREST server.
-The following keys are required:
+The following key is required:

 - "cluster" is the base cluster's kiji URI.

-- "instance" is an array of instances which are allowed to be visible to users of this REST service.
-All instances specified here must exist.

-The following are example contents of a proper configuration.yml file:
+The following is an example of the contents of a proper configuration.yml file:

-"cluster" : "kiji://localhost:2181/" #The base cluster URI <br />
+"cluster" : "kiji://localhost:2181/" #The base cluster URI
-"instances" : ["default", "prod", "dev", "test"] #Visible instances

 KijiREST is implemented using DropWizard.
 See [Dropwizard's User Manual](http://dropwizard.codahale.com/manual/core/#configuration-defaults)